The RISEE ACT

 Tell your Members of Congress to cosponsor the RISEE Act now.

 This bill would protect American coastlines and coastal communities, including along the Great Lakes, from sea level rise and coastal erosion.
 It has received bipartisan support in both the United States Senate and the House.

 Email your members of Congress to let them know you want them to cosponsor the bipartisan RISEE Act today.

 What is the RISEE Act?

-The RISEE Act directs a portion of revenue generated by offshore wind projects towards vulnerable coastal communities, who must use it for coastal restoration, conservation, or infrastructure.
+The RISEE Act directs a portion of revenue generated by offshore wind projects toward vulnerable coastal communities, who must use it for coastal restoration, conservation, or infrastructure.
 It also increases the percentage of revenue from oil and gas leases that is shared with states.

-Learn more about the RISEE Act in our training video:
+Learn more in our training video:

 Frequently Asked Questions

-Will my Representative listen to me?
+Will my representative listen to me?

 Yes!
-The idea that Elected Representatives don’t listen to their constituents is not true.
-In reality, Congressional staffers take every call and voicemail and read every email their office receives and pass these onto their member of Congress in regular briefings.
-Congress works for you and they want to know what their constituents care about.
+The idea that elected representatives don’t listen to their constituents is not true.
+In reality, congressional staffers take every call and voicemail and read every email their office receives and pass these onto their member of Congress in regular briefings.
+Congress works for you, and they want to know what their constituents care about.
 You may receive a generic email in response, but your message was still received loud and clear.